 - 1) Retirement fund or a public institution provided that in respect of the income of the public institution from the sale of land, an exemption of half the tax shall be granted.
-For the purposes of this paragraph, 'retirement fund' and a 'public institution', as defined in Section 9(2) of the Israeli Tax Ordinance; and - 2) A resident of a treaty country managing a retirement age savings plan or long-term savings plan similar to a fund, and any pension fund that is a resident of a treaty country or managed by a resident of a treaty country, provided that profits received from retirement savings plan are exempt from tax in that resident country.
+For the purposes of this paragraph, 'retirement fund' and a 'public institution', as defined in Section 9(2) of the Israeli Tax Ordinance; and - 2) A resident of a treaty country managing a retirement age savings plan or long-term savings plan similar to a fund, and any pension fund that is a resident of a treaty country or managed by a resident of a treaty country provided that profits received from retirement savings plan are exempt from tax in that resident country.

-Other corporations that invest in the REIT are subject to corporate tax rates (23% in 2021).
+Other corporations that invest in the REIT are subject to corporate tax rates (23% in 2022).
 Individuals are subject to the individual marginal tax rate of up to 47% at the highest tax bracket in 2020.
-Please note that as of January 1, 2017, individuals whose total chargeable income exceeds NIS 647,640 (in 2021) are subject to an additional 3% tax rate on the part of their chargeable income.
+Please note that as of January 1, 2017, individuals whose total chargeable income exceeds NIS 663,240 (in 2022) are subject to an additional 3% tax rate on the part of their chargeable income.

-Listing country Number of REITs Number in EPRA REIT Index Sector mkt cap (EUR m) % of Global REIT Index Israel 4 0 EUR 2,509 0.00%
+Listing Number of Listed Number in EPRA Sector mkt cap % of Global

+country REITs REIT Index (EUR m) REIT Index

+Israel 6 0 2,510 0.00%

-^{} All market caps and returns are rebased in EUR and are correct as of 30 June 2021.
+\ Market cap rebased in EUR and are correct as of June 30, 2022.
 The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, 30 June 2021.
+EPRA, June 2022.

-- Special purpose company is required - Incorporated in Israel; controlled and managed from Israel - Company's shares are listed for trading in a stock exchange in Israel within 24 months from the date of its incorporation; however, the company's shares can be listed for trading in a stock exchange in Israel within 36 months if the company's valuable assets which are real estate for residential rental purposes or income-yielding real estates for housing for rent are not less than 30% of the entire assets of the company, at a period of 24 months and 36 months from the date of its incorporation - Certain assets value/ratio should be maintained - Certain limitations on the company's shareholders holdings ratio should be maintained
+- Special purpose company is required - Incorporated in Israel; controlled and managed from Israel - Company's shares are listed for trading on a stock exchange in Israel within 24 months from the date of its incorporation; however, the company's shares can be listed for trading on a stock exchange in Israel within 36 months if the company's valuable assets which are real estate for residential rental purposes or income-yielding real estates for housing for rent are not less than 30% of the entire assets of the company, at a period of 24 months and 36 months from the date of its incorporation - Certain assets' value/ratios should be maintained - Certain limitations on the company's shareholders' holdings ratio should be maintained

-The REIT regime applies to a new company that is established for this purpose, or a company commits to become a REIT.
+The REIT regime applies to a new company that is established for this purpose or a company commits to become a REIT.